cooper/ferret/doc/std/Complex.md

 `a` and `b` are commonly called the "real part" and "imaginary part" respectively, despite both being [real numbers](Number.md).

-Complex numbers can also be constructed from a polar representations `r(cosθ + isinθ)` or `re^(iθ)` with [`Complex.polar()`](#polar).
+Complex numbers can also be constructed from polar representations `r(cosθ + isinθ)` or `re^(iθ)` with [`Complex.polar()`](#polar).